 You might have to add a little more spices to your personal taste.
 I personally would add something a little spicy such as cayenne pepper but the sauce was good as is.
 As I mentioned, this recipe makes a lot of sauce!
 So you can either cut the recipe in half, freeze the rest, or use it in other recipes.
 I like to cook in big batches to save time later!

-Cook your ribs on the grill or oven.
+Cook your Maple-Bourbon Apple Barbecue Ribs on the grill or oven.
 When they’re just about done, baste the ribs with the sauce.
 I used Country Style ribs, but you can use your favorite kind.
 They don’t take long at all to cook so don’t overcook them!
 Don’t baste too early or the ribs will burn!
 This sauce would also be great mixed into some ground pork for bbq burgers, served over pulled pork for bbq sandwiches, or lots of other recipes!

 Don’t forget to enter my current GIVEAWAY!